yujonglee/blog/posts/canary.md

 # Before you go

 - [Star us on GitHub](https://github.com/fastrepl/canary) to support,
-- Join our [Discord](https://discord.gg/canarydev) to ask questions,
+- [Join our Discord](https://discord.gg/canarydev) to keep in touch,
 - [Schedule a call](https://cal.com/yujonglee/canary) if you like to chat.